Title and Meta Tags

 - Search Results: The page title shows up when one of your pages appears in search results.

-Jimdo's page title on our main page, for instance, is Create a Free Website with our Website Builder.
+Jimdo's page title on our main Support Center page, for instance, is Search.
 In the screenshot below, you can see how that text appears in Google's search results.

 It's important that you have a great page title for every page on your site.
 Here are a couple of to keep in mind when writing page titles:

-- Duplicate Titles: Two different pages of your site should never have the same page title—Google and other search engines consider duplicate page titles a bad practice because it can confuse visitors to your site.
+- Duplicate Titles: Two different pages of your site should never have the same page title—Google and other search engines consider duplicate page titles a bad practice because it can confuse your site's visitors.

 Some additional tips for writing great page titles can be found in Six Revision's article "5 Common Mistakes With Page Titles."

 The site title is a short word or phrase that describes the website as a whole.
-The site title you choose will be appended to the page title when displayed in search results.
-Keep in mind the advice given above about page titles when writing your site titles.
+The site title you choose will be appended to all page titles when displayed in search results.
+Keep in mind the advice given above about page titles when writing your site title.

 You can edit your Site Title by following these steps: